MannyGozzi/BookBorrow/README.md

 To run, first install docker and Visual Studio Code.
 Add the docker plugin to visual studio code.

+**Please make sure you use Chrome to test.
+We have some issues with Firefox and Safari**

 DATABASE CONFIGURATION IN DOCKER

     Using the docker plugin, right click on the docker-compose.yml file and perform a "Compose Up".